centau/ecr/docs/api/View.md

 - **Details**

-    Returns the same view that it was called on.

-    Entities with **any** of the excluded components, will not be returned during iteration.
+    Entities with *any* of the excluded components, will not be returned during iteration.

 --------------------------------------------------------------------------------